BorisDundakov/GUI_Calculator/README.md

 ### Run the application

-1. Navigate to the 'dist' folder
+1. Navigate to the 'dist' folder inside the cloned repository

 ```
 cd  GUI_Calculator/exe/dist